bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-2024/making-bitcoin-more-private-with-cisa.md

 I have a quick question about that.
 So whenever you say you can do cross-input signature aggregation, so like on a transaction, usually you'll have a couple of things called inputs, and each of those inputs will have a signature on it, right?
 So kind of the general idea is that on that same one signature, instead of having a couple of them, you kind of be able to roll them all up and just have a single signature.
-Is that a good summary of What you're explaining?
+Is that a good summary of what you're explaining?

-Speaker 2: 00:06:02
+Speaker 0: 00:06:02

 Yeah, I would say so.

+Speaker 2: 00:06:03

 Yeah, so there's two major ways to do this.
 The one is what we call a half signature aggregation, or half ag as we abbreviate it.
 And that's basically where you don't have any kind of need for an interactive process.